bjohnso5/hue-hacking/README.md

 ### hue.js ###
 Provides control functions to control either single lamps, groups of lamps, or all available lamps.
 Lamps can be toggled (on/off), flashed for a short or long time, and have their color changed.
 See code for API documentation.

+### sample ###
+Sample html page that uses RequireJS, jQuery, jQuery UI to demo basic lamp control options.
+Not intended to be an exhaustive feature demo. __Note:__ Setup detailed above must be completed in the hue.js file in sample/hue.

 &copy; 2013 Bryan Johnson; Licensed MIT.